Aditya90456/DevMomentum/README.md

 - **Scroll-to-top** button with smooth fade/slide
 - **Confetti micro-interaction** when a full day's tasks are completed, and a **certificate modal** when the entire roadmap is finished
 - **XP + Level system** (Level 1 → 100) awarded per completed task by difficulty
-- **Branded Print / Export PDF** — Settings → Printable Planner builds a dedicated, letter-formatted document (not just a stripped-down copy of the on-screen UI): a MomentumForge letterhead, a stats summary strip, and a clean checkbox task table.
+- **Branded Print / Export PDF** — Settings → Printable Planner builds a dedicated, letter-formatted document (not just a stripped-down copy of the on-screen UI): a DevMomentum letterhead, a stats summary strip, and a clean checkbox task table.
 Choose the scope — **Today**, **This Week**, or **Full Roadmap** — then print or "Save as PDF" from the browser's print dialog.
 - **Backup & Restore** — export all progress/notes/streaks as JSON, re-import anytime
 - Keyboard shortcuts: `Ctrl/Cmd+K` search, `T` theme toggle, `1–5` section jump, `Esc` close dialogs